 Hold your baby in an upright position to help him release gas.
 You can make use of a baby sling, or hold your baby up by supporting his neck and back with your hands.
 Gentle strokes on the back may help in expelling the gas.

 2. Bathe Your Baby with Warm Water

 Warm water baths will help ease your baby’s pain and discomfort.
 A warm water bath may also help in soothing stomach cramps.

 One of the most effective tips that work is making your baby burp in-between the feeds.
 The ideal time to get your baby to burp would be when you switch from one breast to another.

 4. Massage the Trouble Spot

-This wind expelling technique works really well for babies.
+This wind-expelling technique works really well for babies.
 Help your baby lie down on his back.
-Now hold both his legs and move them in a motion as if your baby is doing breaststroke in swimming.
-This will help put a little pressure on the tummy area and help release the trapped gas.
+Now, hold both his legs, and move them in a motion as if he is practicing the breaststroke in a pool.
+This will help put a little pressure on the tummy area, and help release the trapped gas.

 6. Make Your Baby Sit

 You can make your baby sit on your lap with his back facing you.
 Hold your baby from under the chin, while you stroke your baby’s back with the other hand.
 This is a great technique for wind treatment in babies.